DataKinds/sixty-five-oh-two/README.md

 lda (IndirectY b) = genericOp 177 b
 ```

-* Type safety.
+* **Type safety**.
 Every addressing mode is represented the Haskell type system, and thus issues will be caught at compile time.
 The `AddressingMode` ADT is used to represent a function's addressing mode, and opcodes do not take addressing modes that they do not support.
 ```haskell
 data AddressingMode =
     Implied |